Jackson-Wozniak/Stock-Market-Simulation/README.md

 ## :pencil2: Local Deployment <a name="Local-Dev"></a>

-To run locally, first ensure that Docker Desktop is downloaded to your system.
+To run locally, first ensure that Docker Desktop & Maven is downloaded to your system.
 Then run the following commands:

 ```
   - git clone https://github.com/Jackson-Wozniak/Stock-Market-Simulation.git